ivan-kleshnin/subjective-fullstack/content/environments-and-configurations.md

 Or do all that at once `$ . dev.conf ; npm run foo` (SHELL will continue to "remember" those variables).

+How is this better any configuration management framework?
+Frameworks come and go.
+UNIX stays with the same syntax.
+Relearning and reimplementing the stuff you already have for free is Evil.

 The thing to consider is that all shell variables are strings.
 So you'll have to `if (SMTP_SECURE == "yes")` rather than `if (SMTP_SECURE)`.
 Such things are displeasing but not enough to justify a [library](https://github.com/lorenwest/node-config).